 As far as we know, Connor's anti-abortion activities always were honorable.
-He was never accused of bombing a clinic or shooting a doctor.
 He worked through legal channels, lobbying the Legislature and filing court briefs.

 Recent court rulings have thwarted most of his goals; abortion apparently is here to stay.
 But Connor is emerging as the candidate most willing to talk about morality and family along with prisons and food stamps, while other Republicans are gun-shy about any discussion of values.